pigeonflight/ECQuiz/README.txt

  If you have a suitable Zope/Plone installation you can install ECQuiz as follows:

- 1. Extract the archive into the 'Products' directory of your Zope instance.
-(You can find out where your Zope instance is installed by opening the Zope Management Interface (ZMI) and going to the Control Panel; the directory listed as 'INSTANCE_HOME' is what you're looking for.)
+ 1. Extract the DataGridField package into the 'Products' directory of your Zope instance.
+You can find out where your Zope instance is installed by opening the Zope Management Interface (ZMI) and going to the Control Panel; the directory listed as 'INSTANCE_HOME' is what you're looking for.

+ 1. Extract the ECQuiz package into the 'Products' directory.

  2. Restart Zope